 Remove Temporary Bridge

-The temporary detour bridge would be disassembled and removed after the existing bridge is operating.
+The temporary detour bridge, including the two 5-foot-wide footpaths, would be disassembled and removed after the existing bridge is operating.
 Additional roadway pavement would be removed, and the terrain would be regraded prior to construction completion.